MicrosoftDocs/mesh-docs/mesh/Setup/Content/manage-mesh-on-web.md

 # Manage Mesh collections

 Use Mesh on the web to create events, invite co-organizers or attendees, manage environments and templates, and create collections to hold custom environments.
-For any custom environments to be uploaded using the Mesh Toolkit in Unity, you'll need a collection to hold your uploads.
+For any custom environments to be uploaded using the Mesh Toolkit in Unity, you'll need a collection to hold your uploads, making them accessible to any event organizer in your organization.

 :::image type="content" source="../../media/mesh-on-web/Mesh-on-the-we-home-page.png" alt-text="Screenshot of Mesh on the web home page.":::

-Mesh on web has the following pages:
+To provide context, Mesh on the web has the following pages:

 - **Home:** See upcoming events and access some useful articles.
 - **Events:** [Create or manage events](../../events-guide/create-event-mesh-portal.md) that are joined view the Microsoft Mesh application.